MattSokol79/Agile_Scrum_Kanpan/README.md

 what needs to be improved for the next time and less about what went wrong.

 ### Scrum Artifacts
+1. Product Backlog - The master list of work that needs to get done maintained by the product ownder or manager.
+Dynamic list of features, requirements etc... that acts as the input for sprint backlog.
+Essentially the teams "TO DO" list.
+It is constantly revisited re-prioritised and maintained by the Product Owner.

+2. Sprint Backlog - List of items, user stories, or bug fixes selected by the development team for implementation in the current sprting cycle.
+Before each sprint, in the planning meeting the team chooses which items it will work on for the sprint from the product backlog.
+A sprint backlog may be flexible and can evolve during a sprint.
+However, the fundamental sprint goal - what the team wants to achieve from the current sprint - cannot be compromised.

+3. Increment (or Sprint Goal) - the usable end-product from a sprint.
+At Atlassian, we usually demonstrate the "increment" during the end-of-sprint demo, where the team shows what was compelted in the sprint.
+It is entirely the decision of the team whether to ship their product at the end of sprints or not, it is dependent on what the team defines as 'Done'.

+### 3 Amigos
+Refers to the primary perspectives to examine an increment of work before, during and after development:
+- Business - What problem are we trying to solve?
+- Development - How might we build a solution to solve that problem?
+- Testing - What about this, what could possibly happen?

 ## Epic & User Stories
 ### User Stories